Indian Origins · c. 500 BCE – 500 CE

 Deshimaru Brings Zen to Europe

-Taisen Deshimaru traveled from Japan to Paris in 1967, initially with nothing but a zafu and his teacher Kodo Sawaki's instructions.
-Over the next fifteen years he founded over a hundred dojos across Europe and established the Association Zen Internationale.
-His direct, uncompromising teaching style and emphasis on shikantaza created the largest Zen organization in Europe.
+Over the next fifteen years he helped establish a broad network of dojos across Europe and founded the Association Zen Internationale.
+His direct teaching style and emphasis on shikantaza made him one of the central figures in the spread of Soto Zen in Europe.[76]

 c.
 1967 CE